lcrespom/Modulator/README.md

 - Bugs
 	- **ADSR needs more testing & refining**
 	- **Fix logscale to accept parameter values between 0 and 1, both included**
+	- Popping sound at note on (probably needs custom oscillator with gain)
 	- ADSR is full of keyboard-tracking bugs and inconsistencies
 	- Fix slider numeric value rendering: rounding fails and displays too many digits
 	- Refine rules to determine whether nodes can connect